 I have taken action on these points… What next?

 - You now need to complete the Membership Application Form, which you can download here.

 - Within fourteen days of us receiving your completed form, you will be sent a letter confirming your Candidate status and giving you information about NACCC’s accreditation process for child contact services.
 This is because you will be expected to enter into and complete this process within six months of your candidate status being approved.

 - Once your service has been accredited it will then become a full member of NACCC, allowed to use our logo and charged an annual membership fee.

 Your centre’s accreditation by NACCC will last for a period of three years.
 You will then be asked to complete a re-accreditation process to maintain your membership and accreditation by NACCC.
 Any member centre found to be operating outside of NACCC’s National Standards and accreditation processes will be suspended from membership.
-They will then be removed from membership altogether if they fail to address and resolve the issues that have resulted them operating outside of NACCC’s National Standards and accreditation processes.
+They will then be removed from membership altogether if they fail to address and resolve the issues that have resulted in them operating outside of NACCC’s National Standards and accreditation processes.

 Before completing your application for Candidate status we would advise you to look at the Standards section on this website.